 |---|---|---|

-Specificity | Lists multiple specific concrete actions: 'bulk user import, gradual migration strategies, code migration patterns, and JWT validation updates' - these are clear, actionable capabilities. | 3 / 3 |
+Specificity | Lists multiple specific concrete actions: bulk user import, gradual migration strategies, code migration patterns, and JWT validation updates.
+These are clear, actionable capabilities. | 3 / 3 |

-Completeness | Explicitly answers both what ('bulk user import, gradual migration strategies, code migration patterns, JWT validation updates') and when ('Use when migrating or switching from an existing auth provider... to Auth0'). | 3 / 3 |
+Completeness | Clearly answers both 'what' (covers bulk user import, gradual migration strategies, code migration patterns, JWT validation updates) and 'when' (explicitly starts with 'Use when migrating or switching from an existing auth provider... to Auth0'). | 3 / 3 |

-Trigger Term Quality | Excellent coverage of natural terms users would say: 'migrating', 'switching', 'auth provider', plus specific provider names (Firebase, Cognito, Supabase, Clerk), and technical terms like 'JWT validation' that users would naturally mention. | 3 / 3 |
+Trigger Term Quality | Excellent coverage of natural trigger terms users would say: 'migrating', 'switching', 'auth provider', and names specific providers (Firebase, Cognito, Supabase, Clerk, custom auth) plus Auth0.
+Terms like 'bulk user import', 'JWT validation' are exactly what users would mention. | 3 / 3 |

-Distinctiveness Conflict Risk | Very clear niche - specifically about migrating TO Auth0 FROM other providers.
-The combination of source providers and Auth0 as target creates a distinct trigger that wouldn't conflict with general auth skills or other provider-specific skills. | 3 / 3 |
+Distinctiveness Conflict Risk | Highly distinctive - specifically scoped to migrating TO Auth0 FROM named providers.
+The combination of migration context + specific source providers + Auth0 target creates a clear niche unlikely to conflict with general auth setup or other auth-related skills. | 3 / 3 |

 Total | 12 / 12 Passed |